MaazAR24/payroll-management-system/README.md

 ## Features

 - **Layered Architecture**: The project is structured using a layered architecture pattern to separate concerns and improve maintainability.
-- **Generic Repository Pattern**: Data access is implemented using the generic repository pattern, allowing for flexibility and reusability in data operations.
+- **Generic Repository Pattern**: Data access and persistence is implemented using the generic repository pattern, allowing for flexibility and reusability in data operations.
 - **File Uploader**: Includes a generic file uploader feature for uploading various types of files related to payroll management.